MateoT659/grocery/README.md

 ## Limitations and Incomplete Features
 1. Data is not stored in a real database.
 It is currently stored locally in JSON files in the backend.
-2. Email addresses used in sign up are not verified.
-3. There is no user authentication.
+2. There is no user authentication.

 ## Future Work Recommendations